petchi11/petchi11/README.md

 ### Hi there 👋

-> "if you really understand a question 100%, it would take you less than a minute to solve it."
+<pre> "if you really understand a question 100%, it would take you less than a minute to solve it."
->                                                                        - Petchi Mani
+                                                                          -   Petchi Mani </pre>

 ## LeetCode Stats: